 Carp

 There is a large volume of carp in local lakes however they are fun to catch and you can learn more about catching carp have a read our detailed guide to carp fishing around Victoria.
-When targeting carp standard baits such as corn, bread, and maggots work great for carp here.
+When targeting carp, standard baits such as corn, bread, and maggots work great for carp here.
 Using a simple running sinker rig with a pea-size sinker works great in this area.
 So, does suspending baits using a float.
 We have also fished well using unweighted baits.
 You can also target carp with hard body lures and soft plastics.
-This is a difficult technique that generally requires sight casting.
-This means spotting a nearby carp and casting right in there and working the lure of plastic slowly hoping they will strike.
-It’s tough but very rewarding when you catch a carp using this method.
-Most however will stick to targeting them with bait.
+This is a complex technique that generally requires sight casting.
+This means spotting a nearby carp and casting right in there and working the lure of plastic slowly, hoping they will strike.
+It’s tough, but very rewarding when you catch a carp using this method.
+Most, however, will stick to targeting them with bait.

 For rod selection, a 3-5 kilo rod coupled with a 4000 size reel is very suitable.
 You could even fish a little heavier with rods designed for snapper that are generally 4-7 kilo 7 foot in length.
 For fun, I have caught some monster size carp using a 2-4 kilo rod and 6-pound braid.
 But I am prepared to lose some good fish in the process.
-We like to target carp on sundown particularity in the warmer months.
-This is often when you see carp swimming along the edges or jumping out of the water around September-November which is their spawning season.
+We like to target carp at sundown, particularly in the warmer months.
+This is often when you see carp swimming along the edges or jumping out of the water around September-November, which is their spawning season.
 European carp must not be returned to the water.
 Always carry your Victorian fishing license.
-A simple yet effective fishing rig here is to thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
-Then tie a medium swivel to the end allowing the sinker to run up the mainline freely.
+A simple yet effective fishing rig involves threading a small running sinker through the mainline, typically around 8 pounds, as shown in blue.
+Then tie a medium swivel to the end, allowing the sinker to run up the mainline freely.
 Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
 Finished with a hook.
-I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, however, you can also use small treble style hooks which is a better setup if you use bread.
+I generally use a size 6 bait keeper hook or size 10 long shank, which is perfect for corn kernels or scrub worms; however, you can also use small treble style hooks, which is a better setup if you use bread.

 Running sinker fishing rig

-If your getting snagged up then you can also use a float rig.
+If you’re getting snagged up, then you can also use a float rig.
 Attach a quill or bubble float to your mainline.
 Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank to keep your bait suspended at a good depth.
 Ideally cast down breeze which will stop the float from coming back to you.
-If you’re not getting bites then adjust the line depth and If necessary add a splint shot to add weight.
+If you’re not getting bites, adjust the line depth and, if necessary, add a splint shot to increase weight.

 Float fishing rig